vstabile/sig4sats-script/README.md

 ## Overview

 This project implements a cryptographic scheme using Schnorr signatures that enables Cashu payments conditioned on the signing of specific Nostr events.
 Using adaptor signatures, it allows a Payer to make a Cashu payment that can only be unlocked when the recipient provides a valid signature over a specific Nostr event ID.

+The same scheme can be applied for on-chain transactions using Taproot without relying on Cashu mints.

 ## How It Works